NannyML/nannyml/docs/tutorials/performance_estimation/why_estimate_performance.rst

 - When dealing with huge datasets, where human verification can only cover a small sample, estimation of performance can help confirm confidence or question the efficacy.

 The following tutorials explain how to use NannyML to estimate the performance of ML models in the absence of target data.
-To find out how CBPE estimates performance, read the :ref:`explanation of Confidence-based
+To find out how NannyML estimates performance, read the :ref:`explanation on how performance estimation works<performance-estimation-deep-dive>`.
-Performance Estimation<performance-estimation-deep-dive>`.